ravachol/kew/DEVELOPERS.md

 ### Debugging with VSCodium

-1. Install extension clangd, c/C++ Debug (gdb) and EditorConfig.
+1. Install extension clangd, C/C++ Debug (gdb) and EditorConfig.

 2. Install the program bear that can generate a compile_commands.json.
 This helps clangd find libs.

 3. Run bear -- make.

-This should enable you to
+This should enable you to develop kew on VSCodium.

 ### Debugging with Visual Studio Code